enesien/nextjs-react-tester/README.md

 Finish building out a simple company list for this customer-facing application.

-This exercise should take 30 minutes to 1 hour to complete.
+This exercise should take 30 minutes to 1 hour to complete, but you may take longer if needed.

 ### Setup & Submission